rsksmart/eloipool/README_Rootstock.txt

 This instructions are partially based on https://github.com/luke-jr/eloipool/issues/3

-0) Installation of dependecies will be done inside a python virtualenv
+0) Installation of dependencies will be done inside a python virtualenv

 > sudo apt-get install python3-venv
 > python3 -m venv pyenv